meejah/magic-wormhole-protocols/dilated-file-transfer.md

 * immediately starts sending data (via kind=`5` records)
 * closes the subchannel (when all data is sent)

-On the `desktop` peer, the program patiently waits for subchannels to open.
+On the `desktop` peer, the program waits for subchannels to open.
 When a subchannel opens, it:
-* reads the first record and finds a `FileOffer` and opens a local file for writing
+* reads the first record and finds a `FileOffer`, opening a local file for writing
 * reads subsequent data records, writing them to the open file
 * notices the subchannel close
-* double-checks that the corrent number of payload bytes were received
-   * XXX: return a checksum ack? (this might be more in line with Waterken principals so the sending side knows to delete state relating to this file ... but arguably with Dilation it "knows" that file made it?)
 * closes the file

-When the GUI application finishes (e.g. Alice closes it) the mailbox is closed.
+When the GUI application finishes (e.g. Alice closes it) the Dilation session is ended (and the mailbox is closed) .
 The `desktop` peer notices this and exits.

+(XXX no, see "ending a session gracefully" PRs)

 ## Example: multi-directional transfer session